Opportunities for International Researchers

 Take a closer look at our international activities and learn more about the career options for international early career researchers.

-Research Explorer Ruhr (RER) is a two-week summer program for international recent postdocs interested in exploring the research landscape in the Ruhr area.
-The program is conducted entirely in English and the invitation includes travel expenses and accommodation.
+Research Explorer Ruhr (RER) is a program for international recent postdocs (to-be) interested in exploring the research landscape in the Ruhr area.
+The program is conducted entirely in English, and the invitation includes travel expenses and accommodation.

-If you are wondering what career opportunities the German research landscape offers and how the research system works in Germany, we recommend the information portal Research in Germany.
-It provides you with information about career and funding opportunities and gives you helpful tips for planning your research stay in Germany:
+If you are wondering what career opportunities the German research landscape offers or would like to find out more about the research system in Germany, we recommend the Research in Germany portal.
+It provides a lot of information about career and funding opportunities and offers helpful tips for planning your research stay in Germany:

 If you have specific questions about offers and funding opportunities by Research Academy Ruhr or the local institutions for the promotion of early career researchers, please contact:

-TU Dortmund University: Dr. Benjamin Brast, Graduate Center
+- TU Dortmund University: Dr. Maria Verena Peters, Graduate Center

 Academic Hub Ruhr: More than research

 Livable and affordable: The Ruhr area, or Ruhrgebiet, is the most densely populated region of Germany, with more than 5.1 million people living in more than 50 municipalities.
 The big four — Duisburg, Essen, Bochum and Dortmund — once were the heart and backbone of Germany’s coal and steel industry, a heritage of strength and classic technology.

 Today, the entire region stands for smart and innovative answers to the big challenges of technical, economic and social change.
 This is the place where people from all parts of the world come to work, live and create a better future.